turingschool-examples/flashcards-starter/README.md

 # FlashCards

 ## Abstract
-Flashcards is an application that runs from the terminal.
-As there is no DOM, a user uses the keyboard to select the correct answers..
+Flashcards is a command line based application.
+When the application starts, the user is given one flashcard a time with a questions and multiple choice answers.
+As there is no DOM, the user uses the keyboard to select their answer.
+After each answer, the user is given feedback on whether or not the answer they selected was **correct** or **incorrect**.
+When the user answers the question to the last flashcard,

-## The Working Application in Action
+## The Application in Action

 ![Gif of flashcards](https://media.giphy.com/media/UWWWUaMuUYqYUbZyfZ/giphy.gif)

-##Install Instructions
+## Install Instructions

 From your terminal do the following:
 * `git clone <ssh> or <https>`clone down this repository
 * `cd flashcards` change into the flashcards directory
 * `node index.js` begins the game

-Once you have completed the game, or to exit out of the application at any time use `ctrl + c`
+Once you have completed the game, or to exit out of the game at any time use `ctrl + c`